vedantgudpale/DHCP-SERVER-PROJECT-gns3/readme.md

     ```
     VPCS> ip dhcp
     ```
-    *   `ip dhcp`: This command instructs the VPCS device to send a DHCP request to obtain an IP address and other network configuration parameters from a DHCP server on the network.
+    *   `ip dhcp`: This command instructs the VPCS device to send a DHCP request to obtain an IP address and other network configuration parameters from the DHCP server on the network.

 ## Verification Steps: How to Check if DHCP is Working

 After configuring the router as a DHCP server and issuing the `ip dhcp` command on the VPCS devices, you need to verify that DHCP is working correctly.
-Here's how:
+Refer to the [Troubleshooting Guide](TROUBLESHOOTING.md) for detailed verification steps and troubleshooting if you encounter any issues.
+The guide explains how to:

-1.  **Verify IP Address Configuration on VPCS Devices:**
+1.  **Verify IP Address Configuration on VPCS Devices:** Check that each VPCS has received an IP address, subnet mask, gateway, and (optionally) DNS server information via DHCP using the `show ip` command in the VPCS consoles.
-    *   **Open the console of each VPCS device (PC1, PC2, PC3, PC4) one by one.**
-    *   **In each VPCS console, type `show ip` or simply `ip` and press Enter.**
-    *   **Examine the output.** You should see the following information for each VPCS, indicating successful DHCP configuration:
-        *   **IP Address:**  The VPCS should have an IP address assigned within the DHCP range you configured on the router (`192.168.1.1` - `192.168.1.100`).
-For example, you might see `IP: 192.168.1.2`, `IP: 192.168.1.3`, etc.
-        *   **Mask:** The Subnet Mask should be `255.255.255.0`.
-        *   **Gateway:** The Gateway IP address should be `192.168.1.1`, which is the IP address of the router's interface.
-        *   **DNS:** If you configured the `dns-server` option in the DHCP pool, you should see the DNS server IP address (e.g., `DNS: 8.8.8.8`).

-    *   **If you see IP addresses, subnet mask, and gateway information in the VPCS output, it means the VPCS devices have successfully obtained IP configurations from the DHCP server.**

-2.  **Verify DHCP Bindings on Router R1 (DHCP Server Verification):**
-    *   **Access the Router R1 console.**
-    *   **Enter privileged EXEC mode:** `enable`
-    *   **Type the command:** `show ip dhcp binding` and press Enter.
-    *   **Examine the output.** This command displays a list of DHCP bindings.
-Each binding represents an IP address that the DHCP server has leased (assigned) to a client.
-    *   **You should see entries for each VPCS device (PC1, PC2, PC3, PC4).** Each entry will show:
-        *   The IP address assigned to the VPCS.
-        *   The MAC address of the VPCS device.
-        *   The lease expiration time (how long the IP address is leased for).
-        *   The client-identifier (usually the MAC address again).

-    *   **Seeing entries for your VPCS devices in the `show ip dhcp binding` output on the router confirms that the router's DHCP server has successfully assigned IP addresses to these clients.**
+2.  **Verify DHCP Bindings on Router R1 (DHCP Server Verification):** Use the `show ip dhcp binding` command on Router R1 to confirm that the router has assigned IP addresses to the VPCS devices.

-3.  **Test Network Connectivity with Ping:**
+3.  **Test Network Connectivity with Ping:** Use the `ping` command from VPCS devices to test connectivity to the router (gateway) and to other VPCS devices on the LAN.
-    *   **Open the console of any VPCS device (e.g., PC1).**
-    *   **Ping the Router's Interface (Gateway):** Type `ping 192.168.1.1` and press Enter.
-        ```
-        VPCS> ping 192.168.1.1
-        ```
-        You should see successful ping replies (indicated by `!!!!!` or similar).
-This confirms that the VPCS can reach its default gateway (the router).

-    *   **Ping Another VPCS Device:** Find the IP address of another VPCS device (e.g., PC2) using `show ip` in its console.
-Then, from PC1's console, ping PC2's IP address.
-        ```
-        VPCS> ping <PC2's IP Address>  (e.g., ping 192.168.1.3)
-        ```
-        Successful ping replies between VPCS devices confirm that they can communicate with each other within the LAN, indicating the switch is working and IP connectivity is established.

-    *   **Unsuccessful pings at any of these steps indicate a problem with your DHCP configuration or network setup.
-Double-check your router and VPCS configurations and the physical connections in GNS3.**
+## Troubleshooting

+If you encounter any issues during setup or verification, please refer to the [Troubleshooting Guide](TROUBLESHOOTING.md) for common problems and solutions.

 ## VPCS Persistence Note

 **Important:** VPCS (Virtual PC Simulator) in GNS3 is designed to be lightweight and resource-efficient.
 By default, VPCS does **not** save its configuration when you close and reopen a GNS3 project.
 This means that when you restart your GNS3 project, you will need to issue the `ip dhcp` command again in each VPCS console to get them to request and obtain new IP addresses.

-This behavior is intentional to keep VPCS simple and minimize resource usage.
-For basic DHCP learning and testing, this is usually acceptable.
-If you require persistent configurations for end devices in more advanced simulations, you might consider using full virtual machines running lightweight operating systems instead of VPCS, but VMs are more resource-intensive.
+This is normal behavior.

 ## GNS3 Project File